open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 [HTML5-Demos and Examples](http://html5demos.com/)
 [HTML5 Apps-Open Source](https://github.com/leereilly/games#user-content-arcade)
 ___

-## Method 2: uploading a zip file directly to the BeLL app
+## Method 2: Uploading a Zip File Directly to the BeLL App

 There is another way to upload an HTML app.
 Once you have downloaded the app to your computer, unzip it if it is zipped, and check if there are unnecessary files in the app (.git folder, node_modules, bower).
 If you're not sure, leave it in, but more files means longer upload.
 You won't always have these files- most of the time the .git folder only exists if you cloned a repository from GitHub or if it's a repository you created.